hypo69/hypo/docs/gemini/en/consultant/src/utils/url.md

     :param url: The URL string to parse.
     :type url: str
-    :raises ValueError: If the input is not a valid URL.
+    :raises ValueError: if the provided URL is not valid.
-    :return: A dictionary of query parameters and their values, or None if the URL doesn't contain parameters.
+    :returns: A dictionary of query parameters and their values, or None if the URL contains no parameters.
     :rtype: dict | None
     """
     try:
-        # Parses the URL using the urlparse function
         parsed_url = urlparse(url)
-        # Extracts query parameters using parse_qs
         params = parse_qs(parsed_url.query)

-        # Handles cases where a parameter has only one value.
         if params:
-            # Converts list values to single values
             params = {k: v[0] if len(v) == 1 else v for k, v in params.items()}
             return params
         else:
-            return None  # No parameters found
+            return None
     except Exception as e:
+        logger.error("Failed to parse URL: %s", e)
-        logger.error(f'Error extracting parameters from URL: {url}', e) return None
+        return None

-def is_url(url_string: str) -> bool:
+def is_url(text: str) -> bool:
-    """Validates if the input string is a valid URL.
+    """Validates if a given string is a valid URL.

-    :param url_string: The string to validate.
+    :param text: The string to validate.
-    :type url_string: str
+    :type text: str
-    :return: True if the string is a valid URL, False otherwise.
+    :returns: True if the string is a valid URL, False otherwise.
     :rtype: bool
     """
-    return validators.url(url_string)
+    return validators.url(text)

 if __name__ == "__main__":
+    """Main function for testing the URL utility functions."""
+    try:
-    """Main function for testing URL extraction and validation.""" url = input("Enter a URL: ")  # Prompts the user for input
+        url = input("Enter a URL: ")
         if is_url(url):
             params = extract_url_params(url)
             if params:
                 print("URL Parameters:")
                 for key, value in params.items():
                     print(f"{key}: {value}")
             else:
-            print("The URL has no parameters.")
+                print("No parameters found in the URL.")
         else:
             print("Invalid URL entered.")
+    except Exception as e:
+        logger.error("Error in main execution: %s", e)
 ```